-Semantic segmentation In Figures 8 and 9 we compare the IoUs obtained by Cylinder3D with those from our method at varying distances from the LiDAR sensor.
-Figure 8 reports the results on SemanticKITTI, while Figure 9 those of the transfer to Waymo.
-Towards this end, we first computed the distance in 3D of each point to the LiDAR sensor, we clustered them in 8 bins ranging 10 meters each, and finally computed the IoUs separately for each bin.
+Semantic Segmentation In Figs. 8 and 9 we compare the IoUs obtained by Cylinder3D with those from our method at varying distances from the LiDAR sensor.
+Figure 8 reports the results on SemanticKITTI, while Fig. 9 those of the transfer to Waymo.
+Towards this end, we first computed the distance in 3D of each point to the LiDAR sensor, we clustered them in 8 bins ranging 10 ms each, and finally computed the IoUs separately for each bin.

 Figure 8 shows that our method performed similarly to the baseline (i.e., Cylinder3D) on SemanticKITTI across various distances, with only minor differences.
 This is reflected by the similar mIoUs in Table 1.
-However, Figure 9 shows a different outcome for the challenging out-of-domain Waymo.
-Despite reaching similar IoUs at closer distances, our adversarial augmentations delivered better predictions, especially further from the sensor, i.e., more challenging sparser areas, where the LiDAR intensity follows an opposite trend to that of SemanticKITTI (Section 5.5).
-This superiority is shown by the amount of blue and purple in the plot, which correspond to the furthest bins, between 60 and 70 meters, and between 70 and 80, respectively.
-Especially for car, building, and vegetation, our method managed to deliver good quality predictions, even beyond 70 meters.
-Instead, the standard Cylinder3D between 70 and 80 meters could only recognize a few car points, with an IoU of 6.7, compared to 32.9 of our approach.
-This confirms the robustness of our method, also at high distances.
+However, Fig. 9 shows a different outcome for the challenging out-of-domain Waymo.
+Despite reaching similar IoUs at closer distances, our adversarial augmentations delivered better predictions, especially further from the sensor, i.e., more challenging sparser areas, where the LiDAR intensity follows an opposite trend to that of SemanticKITTI (Sect.
+5.5).
+This superiority is shown by